-Ensure that all staff are oriented and trained in violence prevention, the application of mobility assessments, use of lifts and related equipment.
-Ensure that all reported hazards and investigations are investigated effectively and hazardous conditions are corrected without delay.
+Ensure that all staff have completed required education and training, including violence prevention, hazardous drugs, and fit-testing.
+Ensure that all reported hazards and investigations are investigated in an effective manner within the required timelines.

 Long Term Disability Claims Rate